Tigray war: Initial fighting (3–28 November 2020)

 From 17 to 19 November, Ethiopian forces captured the Raya district and the towns of Shire, Alamata, Adwa, and Axum, and began moving towards Adigrat.
-Fighting between Tigray and Eritrea took place in Adi Quala, Zalembesa, Taruna, Ali Tina, Wadqomdi, and Badme.
+Fighting between Tigray and Eritrea took place in Adi Quala, Zalambessa, Taruna, Ali Tina, Wadqomdi, and Badme.
 On 23 November, Ethiopian forces reached the regional capital of Mekelle and encircled it.
-A military spokesperson for Ethiopia, Colonel Dejene Tsegaye, announced that Mekelle would be shelled, and told Tigray civilians to flee the city because Ethiopian forces would show no mercy.
+A military spokesperson for Ethiopia South Command, Colonel Dejene Tsegaye, announced that Mekelle would be shelled, and told Tigray civilians to flee the city because Ethiopian forces would show no mercy.

 Though TPLF leaders and special forces had already left the city, Ethiopian forces continued their direct assault on Mekelle on the morning of 28 November, and started heavily shelling the city.
 By the evening, Prime Minister Abiy declared Ethiopian forces had taken full control of the city.
 In total, 27 civilians were killed and 100 others were injured.
 The Tigray government vowed to continue fighting.